mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 selection.set([cached[0]]);
 ```

-In `block-std`, BlockSuite implements several atomic selection types for `SelectionManager`, such as `TextSelection` and `BlockSelection`.
+In `block-std`, LumenSuite implements several atomic selection types for `SelectionManager`, such as `TextSelection` and `BlockSelection`.
 The content currently selected by the user is automatically divided into these primitive selection data structures, recorded in the list returned by `selection.value`.
 Through `selection.set()`, you can also programmatically control the current selection state of the editor.

 This allows the selection manager to handle different types of selections, as shown in the following illustration, using the same API: